 For many of us who tested the E95S Cross Trainer, this simple addition would have made this trainer perfect!

-The adjustable stride, although not necessary for me was used heavily by some of our female testers.
+The adjustable stride, although not necessary for me was used heavily by some of our female testers [randomized trial].

-They love the fact you can adjust this new E95S model exactly to your shape, something the older model was sorely lacking.
+Women love the fact you can adjust the new E95S model exactly to your shape, something the older model was sorely lacking.

-The power adjustable incline is good too, allowing for a greater range of muscles to be targeted with each exercise routine.
+The adjustable stride is good, allowing for a greater range of muscles to be targeted with each exercise routine.
 However, the number of workout programs is a little small and might put off the more experienced cross trainer user.

 One area that the Sole E95S elliptical (And of course the old E95 too) really shined in, was the fact the peddles and foot placement had been specially designed to minimize stress on the lower joints.
 This was one of the reasons the E95 has been such a huge seller, with people reporting much less stress on their lower limbs and of course less pain too.
 The E95S continues this tradition and we all found the E95S particularly comfortable to use during workouts.